paldepind/matmod/README.md

+# Matmod

+R utility functions for solving the exercises in Matematisk Modellering 1.
+The functions work inside the Jupyter notebook which allows them to print formatted output.

+## Installation

+Install R and Jupyter.

-Run the following in R:
+Then, run the following in R:

 ```
 install.packages(c('repr', 'IRdisplay', 'crayon', 'pbdZMQ', 'devtools'))